JanDotNet/ThinkSharp.Licensing/README.md

 ### Serial Number

-A serial number is random identifier with an 3 character alpha-numeric application code and a check sum.
+A serial number is an identifier with an alpha-numeric application code (3 character), some random characters and a check sum.
 It looks like SNXXX-YYYY-YYYY-YYYY-ZZZ where XXX is the application code, YYYY is the random part and ZZZ is the check sum.
 E.g.:

     SNABC-D156-KYJF-C4M5-1H96